Timeline Overview

 Compliance Corrections

 In cases where compliance issues are identified, the program will be granted a 90-day period during which the issue is to be resolved.
 If the corrections cannot be resolved within this period, the program may submit an implementation plan detailing how each correction will be addressed and the resolution timeframe.
-HVAC Excellence reserves the right to accelerate the timeline and request a re-inspection as part of the implementation plan.
-Failure to submit the required compliance corrections will result in the suspension of accreditation.

-Annual Reporting
+Annual Reporting Guidelines for Accredited Programs

-• Suspension: When a program fails to resolve compliance issues within the required time after receiving a notice, its accreditation is suspended until the situation is resolved.
+When a program fails to resolve compliance issues within the required time after receiving a notice, its accreditation is suspended until the situation is resolved.